 Canterbury Historic River Tours is open 7 days a week from March to October (weather and river conditions pending).
 The first tours of the day are booked from 10am with the last tour of the day normally at 5pm (this is sometimes extended during the summer months).

 Where are you?

-Canterbury Historic River Tours is ideally situated on the King's Bridge, St Peter's Street outside the famous Old Weavers House / Restaurant, and only a few minutes walk from the Cathedral.
+Canterbury Historic River Tours is ideally situated on the King's Bridge, St Peter's Street in between ASK restaurant and the Old Weavers House, and only a few minutes walk from the Cathedral.
 If you can see the Infamous Old Ducking stool, you've found us - see the map.

 Where can we park our car or coach?